 - A nursery for infants and toddlers

-- Audio of the service over speakers in the foyer
+- Audio and video of the service are available in the foyer

 - A scent-free seating area